Skip to Main Content

 You may also have to watch out for fees, which vary by lender and type of startup loan.
 For instance, origination fees can either be a flat fee or can be a percentage — typically anywhere from 0.5 percent to eight percent.
 You may also have to deal with late payment fees, underwriting fees or even maintenance fees.

-May require a personal guarantee or lien
+Personal guarantee or lien requirements

 To get a business loan, you typically have to sign a document called a personal guarantee.
 This legal document states you are personally responsible for the company’s debt if you default on the loan.
 The lender may take you to court to recoup losses if you can’t repay the loan.